Ghezzo98/AI-in-Mobile-Robotics/README.md

 ## Trial
 The most significant issue we encountered was to precisely distinguish the two different object while they have the same size. (diameter of sphere = side of the cube)
-So we had to keep the two objects with different sizes (in our case, sphere bigger than the cube).
+So we had to keep the two objects with different sizes (in our case, cube bigger than the sphere).
 In this manner we managed to recognize and distinguish correctly the two shapes.

 ### How it works